Deco71/BasicDiscordMusicBot/README.md

 # BasicDiscordMusicBot

-Like the title says, it's a vary basic Music Bot for Discord written in Python using: discord.py, youtube_dl, discord_slash
+Like the title says, it's a very basic Music Bot for Discord written in Python using: discord.py, youtube_dl, discord_slash